Initiatives to Address Climate Change

 Identification of Climate Change-related Risks and Opportunities and Financial Impact

-CIM has assessed the financial impact of the risks and opportunities identified based on the scenario analysis as follows;
+CIM has assessed the financial impact of the risks and opportunities identified based on the scenario analysis on INV as follows;

 (Scroll left and right to view the entire table.
 Click here to print.)